Dewing, Thomas Wilmer, b. 1851 d. 1938

-Biographical/Historical Note: Thomas (1851-1938) and Maria Dewing (1855-1927) were painters from New York, N.Y.
+Biographical/Historical Note: Painters Thomas Wilmer Dewing (1851-1938) and Maria Oakey Dewing (1855-1927) lived and worked in New York, New York and Cornish, New Hampshire.
 Thomas studied with Boulanger and Lefebvre.
 Maria his wife studied with John La Farge in New York City and Couture in Paris.

 How to Use this Collection